abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

 allow-facebook-shipcrew    27h
 ```

-Your pod should now have access to Facebook and nothing else
+User pods belonging to the `shipcrew` group now have access to Facebook.
+All other external destinations remain blocked.

 ![ciliumnetpol-facebook-access](../../img/ciliumNetpol_access_facebook.png)

-Now create a file called `netpol-allow-youtube-adminstaff.yaml` and paste the following content
+Create a file named `netpol-allow-youtube-adminstaff.yaml` with the following content.

 ```yaml
 apiVersion: cilium.io/v2